angeles-renjo/gasph-v2/memory-bank/progress.md

 ## What's Left to Build

 - Implement the core functionality of the app, including:
-  - Fetching and displaying gas price data.
+  - Fetching and displaying gas price data using the updated `active_price_reports` and `doe_price_view`.
-  - Allowing users to report gas prices.
+  - Allowing users to report gas prices, integrated with the enhanced price cycle management.
   - Implementing user authentication and authorization.
-  - Providing admin functionality.
+  - Providing admin functionality, including the enhanced price cycle management interface.

 ## Current Status